 We respect your Do Not Track preference.

-The Privacy Act 2020 has 13 privacy principles that govern how agencies (organisations and businesses) can collect, store, use and share personal information.
+The Privacy Act 2020 has a set of principles that govern how agencies (organisations and businesses) can collect, store, use and share personal information.
 All New Zealanders regardless of age or circumstance have privacy rights.

 The Privacy Act makes sure that: